Freedom of religion in Syria: Salah Jadid's reign: 1966 – 1970

+Assadist rule: 1970 – 2024

+Following popular revulsion against Jadid's blatant anti-religious policies, Hafez al-Assad began to tone down the secularisation programme during the 1970s, by co-opting some pro-government clerics like Ramadan al-Bouti to counter the Islamic opposition and granted them a degree of autonomy from the regime.
+Simultaneously, the regime began the "nationalization" of religious discourse through a loyal clerical network, and condemned anyone deviating from the state-promoted "Ba'thist version of Islam" as a threat to the society.
+The state-sponsored religious discourse during the rule of Hafez al-Assad promoted a left-wing nationalist worldview that sought to anathematize Islamists and re-inforce loyalty towards the Alawite president.

 In 1973, a new constitution was drafted after demands from the opposition for stricter Islamic law.
 The Constitution was adopted by the People's Council at the end of January 1973 but had no provision to that effect.
 Viewing the Constitution as the product of an Alawite-dominated, secular, Ba'athist ruling elite, Sunni militants staged a series of riots in February 1973 in conservative and predominantly Sunni cities such as Hamah and Homs.
 Numerous demonstrators were killed or wounded in clashes between the troops and demonstrators.
 After these demonstrations took place, the Assad government had the draft charter amended to include a provision that the President of Syria must be Muslim, and that Islamic law is a main source of legislation as a compromise to the Islamists.
 On March 13, 1973, the new Constitution (which is no longer applicable, having been amended in 2012) went into effect.

 Paragraph 2 of Article 3 declares that Islamic jurisprudence is "a" source of law, but not "the" absolute source.
 Bernard Botiveau notes that from a Ba'athist perspective "Islam was one of the fundamental components of Arabness, but required to be located at the religious, and not the political end."
 Sunni Shaykh Muhammad al-Habash interprets the provision to mean that it "refers to the situation where there is another source of law.
 Islam is a main source, but not the unique source.
 There are other sources for a wide area of law."
 Scholarly commentator Nael Georges supposes that if there is no Islamic law that regulates a specific circumstance, secular law is applied.
 However, Georges concludes that there is not strict separation between Islam and the state in its present constitutional setup.
 Despite this Article in the Constitution, Syria identifies itself as secular, and does not follow Islamic law.
 In Bashar al-Assad's speech in 2013, he reaffirmed his commitment to keeping Syria a secular state.